temporalio/documentation/docs-src/python/generated/backgroundcheck-replay-intrinsic-non-determinism.md

   This includes calling an external API, conducting a file I/O operation, talking to another service, etc. (use Activities instead).
 - Relying on system time.
   - Use [workflow.now()](https://python.temporal.io/temporalio.workflow.html#now) as a replacement for `time.now()`.
-  - Workflows are backed by custom https://docs.python.org/3/library/asyncio.html event loop.
+  - Workflows are backed by a custom [asyncio](https://docs.python.org/3/library/asyncio.html) event loop.
 Meaning that many common `asyncio` calls works as expected.
     - Use `asyncio.sleep()`.
 - Iterating over data structures with unknown ordering.
   This includes iterating over maps using `range`, because with `range` the order of the map's iteration is randomized.